cr0hn/realtime-redis-backup/README.rst

 Motivation
 ==========

-Redis back system (or `Persistence <https://redis.io/topics/persistence>`_) takes snapshots of Redis data very X seconds.
+Redis back system (or `Persistence <https://redis.io/topics/persistence>`_) takes snapshots of Redis data very 'X' seconds.
 But:

 - Between 2 snapshot time you can loose data.
 - Data are stored in local file.
 If you want to save into different location (i.e. S3) you must do it your self.